Frequently asked Dental Questions

 How often should I see the dentist?

-We strongly recommend 6-12 monthly dental check-ups, Dr Singh will let you know at your appointment weather you are required to come every 6 months or 12 months.
+We strongly recommend 6-12 monthly dental check-ups, Dr Singh will let you know at your appointment whether you are required to come every 6 months or 12 months.

 How can I improve my/my family’s oral health?

 - Try to brush your teeth twice a day with a soft bristle toothbrush in gentle circular motions.
-Always remember to brush and clean your tongue as well as bacteria accumulate there.
+Always remember to brush and clean your tongue as bacteria accumulate there.

 - Remember to clean in between your teeth once a day using floss or inter dental brushes.